 Hey friend!
-I’m finally back with the second installment of my sugar with more sugar-habit-crushing tips!
+I’m finally back with the second installment of my sugar habit post with more sugar addiction tips!
 I haven’t been super great this past couple weeks with getting my blog posts written consistently since I need to get my blog priorities straightened out a little more….

 Poor scheduling aside, here is Crushing the Sugar Habit, Part 2 with more tips for cutting back on your sugar intake.
 If you want to the first installment for more tips, go check out my first post!